Latrobe-Innovation-Hub/meraki/automated_cv_dataset_creation/README.md

    - For each valid message that meets predefined criteria (e.g., containing two or more detected objects), the service triggers a request to the Meraki API to capture a snapshot from the camera at the corresponding timestamp.

 4. **Data Storage:**
-   - The captured snapshots are saved locally in a structured directory on NFS storage, with filenames including the camera name and timestamp for easy referencing.
+   - The captured snapshots are saved locally in a structured directory on the Digital Innovation Hub's NFS file storage share, which is hosted on the DIH TrueNAS cloud server located in the COMMS room rack.
+Filenames include the camera name and timestamp for easy referencing.
    - The service also generates and saves annotation files in multiple formats:
-     - **YOLO Format:** Text files containing normalized object coordinates and class labels.
+     - **YOLO Format:** Text files containing normalized object coordinates and class labels, which are ideal for training YOLO models commonly used in object detection.
-     - **COCO Format:** JSON files formatted for use with the COCO dataset standard, including image metadata and bounding box annotations.
+     - **COCO Format:** JSON files formatted for use with the COCO dataset standard, including image metadata and bounding box annotations, widely used for model benchmarking and training in the computer vision community.
-     - **Pascal VOC Format:** XML files formatted for use with the Pascal VOC dataset standard, including bounding box coordinates and class names.
+     - **Pascal VOC Format:** XML files formatted for use with the Pascal VOC dataset standard, including bounding box coordinates and class names, suitable for image classification and object detection tasks.

 5. **Time Interval Management:**
    - To avoid redundant data storage, the service enforces a configurable interval between stored messages for each camera.
 This ensures that only distinct or significant detections are recorded, optimizing storage and processing efficiency.